Periodontal Disease and Pregnancy: Understanding the Connection and Mitigating Risks

 Low Birth Weight

-Babies born with a weight less than 2,500 grams are at risk for numerous health issues, and periodontal disease in the mother increases this risk.
+Babies delivered with a weight less than 2,500 grams run many health risks, and periodontal disease in the mother raises this risk.

 Preeclampsia